-Recommended for: those looking for an affordable and intuitive tool with a generous free plan.
+Who Benchmark is for: Those looking for an affordable and intuitive tool with a generous free plan.

 Another young player in the bulk email service space, ConvertKit is taking an interesting approach by focusing on creators.
 That means Vloggers, Youtubers and bloggers, amongst others.

-It’s a strange angle, especially since the features are basically the same as with other providers (for example, MailChimp).
+It’s a strange angle, especially since the features are basically the same as with other providers (for example, MailerLite).
 On the plus side, you get all the features, even on the cheaper plan.
 The landing page editor is useful, and the tools are decent with excellent deliverability.
-Find out more info about what we like and what we don’t below.

-What we like: The landing page editor, cool if you want to start on email marketing and don’t have a website (for instance, you could just integrate email marketing with social media).
+What we like: The landing page editor (for instance, you could just integrate email marketing with social media even if you haven't got a website yet).
 Good subscriber management features.
 Tags let you create advanced segmentation.
 Helpful support.

-What they should improve: no free trial and plans are pricey, especially when compared to more advanced tools like MailerLite.
+What they should improve: No free trial and plans are pricey, especially when compared to more advanced tools like MailerLite.
 Not many design options (only 3 templates available).
-Registration forms are difficult to personalize.
 Reports could have more options – they do not even show bounce rates.

-Who is it for: Individuals or small-teams of digital marketers with a budget who are only looking to send plain text newsletters.
+Who ConvertKit is for: Individuals or small-teams of digital marketers with a budget who are only looking to send plain text newsletters.
 Good enough for small companies without complex email marketing workflows.